Brian Kilmeade: Political views

-"We keep marrying other species and other ethnics"

 On July 8, 2009, Kilmeade and two co-hosts were discussing a study that, based on research done in Finland and Sweden, showed people who stay married are less likely to develop Alzheimer's disease.
 Kilmeade, whose paternal grandfather was Irish, commented, "[In the United States] we keep marrying other species and other ethnics."
 Ignoring attempts by co-host Gretchen Carlson (who is of Swedish descent) to interrupt him, he added, "See, the problem is the Swedes have pure genes.
 Because they marry other Swedes...
 Finns marry other Finns, so they have a pure society.
 In America we marry everybody, we marry Italians and Irish."
 On July 20, 2009, Kilmeade apologized for his remarks, saying, "I made comments that were offensive to many people.
 That was not my intention, and looking back at those comments I realize they were inappropriate.
 For that I sincerely apologize.
 America [is a] huge melting pot, and that is what makes us such a great country."

-"All terrorists are Muslims"

 In 2010, Kilmeade said "not all Muslims are terrorists, but all terrorists are Muslims."
-Kilmeade later said he misspoke, "I don't believe all terrorists are Muslims...
+He later said he misspoke, "I don't believe all terrorists are Muslims...
 What I should have said, and I'd like to clarify, is all terrorists who killed us on 9/11; with the Cole; and the Khobar; and the '98 embassies; that's what I should have said."

-"Bowe Bergdahl's father looks like a member of the Taliban"

 On June 3, 2014, Kilmeade made a reference about Bowe Bergdahl's father on air, stating, "I mean, he says he was growing his beard because his son was in captivity.
 Well, your son's out now.
 So if you really don't want to no longer look like a member of the Taliban, you don't have to look like a member of the Taliban.
 Are you out of razors?"